hachuu/Speaking-English/opic/opic.md

 ```
 - B is mine.
 A: Hello, Can I help you?
 B : Yes, you can.
 I’d like to return these shoes.
 I just bought them last week but they’re already falling apart.
 A : Oh I’m sorry to hear that.
 B : It’s really a shame.
 They looked great when I tried them on.
 A : We have some similar styles, would you like a replacement pair?
-B: No I just a refund.
+B : No I just a refund.
 A :  Okay do you have the receipt for any other proof of purchase?
 B : Actually, I think I lost the receipt.
 A : Okay, a bank statement would be fine, but probably you don’t have that with you, do you?